Blayzeing/blayzeTechUtils/README.md

 # blayzeTechUtils
 A set of Java utilities for performing additional maths operations, 2D environmental work and more.

-**This toolset is currently in the process of being ported to GitHub.
-Much won't work.**

 The classes found in this repository are the results of my work in my free time predominantely in my first year of university.
 Initial created, if I remember correctly, for experimentation in (what I didn't realise was called) reinforcement learning it soon became a general collection of code for me to write to as I explored the Java language and different approaches to OOP